mmilano/zoom/readme.md

 * Replaced the magnifying glass image with FontAwesome glyph.
 * Featuring a new dog.

-#### Uses
-[jQuery.zoom](https://github.com/jackmoore/zoom) plugin to enlarge images on touch, click, or mouseover.
-See the original [jquery.zoom project page](http://jacklmoore.com/zoom/) for documentation of the plugin details.

 ## Background
-I originally adapted this widget to use as part of a larger project I was developing, and have broken it out here as a stand-alone resource and demonstration.
+I adapted the original library to use as part of a larger project I was developing, and have broken it out here as a stand-alone resource and demonstration.
-The original project included dynamically-generated image elements on the page, and I wanted a widget that would be more autonomous than the original widget.
+The larger project includes dynamically-generated image elements on a page, and I wanted a widget that would be more autonomous than the original, one where the settings for the widget were incorporated with the instance itself.

-If some of the decisions made here seem curious to you (e.g. all of fontawesome for just one glyph?), that is probably the explanation.
+Note that if some of the decisions made here seem curious to you (e.g. all of fontawesome for just one glyph?), the explanation probably lies in the circumstance that this is an extracted part of a larger project.

-## Example
+## Example Element

 ```
     <div class="zoom-example" id="example" data-imagezoom-id="example" data-zoom-options='{"on":"mouseover", "magnify":"2"}'>